-We have audited the annual accounts and consolidated accounts of BE Group AB (publ) for the year 2019 except for the statutory sustainability report on pages 22-26.
-The annual accounts and consolidated accounts of the company are included on pages 15-73 in this document.
+We have audited the annual accounts and consolidated accounts of BE Group AB (publ) for the year 2020 except for the statutory sustainability report on pages 12-17.
+The annual accounts and consolidated accounts of the company are included on pages 6-62 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2019 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2019 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
-Our opinions do not cover the statutory sustainability report on pages 22-26.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2020 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2020 and their financial performance and cash flow for the year then ended in accordance with International position of the group as of 31 December 2020 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+Our opinions do not cover the statutory sustainability report on pages 12-17.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.